axckzz/J25-Progamming/apuntesProgramación/Tema1Notes.md

 - **Boilerplate** = In computer programming, boilerplate code, or simply boilerplate, are sections of code that are repeated in multiple places with little to no variation.
 - **Arrays**: Arrays are containers that hold variables; they're used to group together similar variables.
 You can think of arrays like shelves at a pet store.
 The array would be the shelf, and the animals in cages are the variables inside.
 - **Bit**: The individual 1's and 0's you see in binary are called bits.
+- **Coding languages**: Computers use coding languages to understand what people want them to do.
+Just like how people communicate with each other in English or Italian, people communicate with computers in languages like C++ or Python.

   ---